Juan Sánchez Muñoz

-Juan Sánchez Muñoz (born 1967) is the fourth Chancellor for the University of California, Merced.
-Previously before coming to Merced Muñoz served as President of the University of Houston - Downtown.
-He is the schools first Hispanic chancellor, son of farm workers, and a California native.
-He is on the board of directors for numerous community and nonprofits organizations including the Excelencia in Education, Gallo Center for the Arts, Bay Area Council, and the Yosemite Conservancy.
-Additionally he has served the California Governors Council for Post-Secondary Education on the Fresno K-16 Collaborative which aimed to increase the number of undergraduate/graduate degrees earned by residents in the Greater Fresno area.
+Juan Sánchez Muñoz (born 1967) is the fourth chancellor of the University of California, Merced.
+He is the school's first Latino/Hispanic chancellor.
+Previously, he served as president of the University of Houston - Downtown.

+Sánchez Muñoz is the son of farm workers, and a California native.

+Sánchez Muñoz serves on the boards of directors for a variety of community and nonprofit organizations, including Excelencia in Education, the Gallo Center for the Arts, the Bay Area Council, and the Yosemite Conservancy.
+He has served on the California Governors Council for Post-Secondary Education, on the Fresno K-16 Collaborative, which aims to increase the number of undergraduate/graduate degrees earned by residents in the Greater Fresno area.

-He served in the United States Marine Corp Reserves and was honorably discharged at the ranks of sergeant.
+Muñoz served in the United States Marine Corp Reserves, and was honorably discharged with the rank of sergeant.